 Facebook: Pretty much everyone has a Facebook these days (except a rare few), so it remains one of the greatest ways to reach people and share your stuff.
 What makes it even better is that you can create a separate Page for your blog so that you don’t have to add everyone who reads your blog to your personal Facebook profile.
 You can create as many pages as you need to, and you can share admin responsibilities on those pages if you’d like.

-I personally manage a page for my main blog My So-Called Chaos, my shop Chaotic Creations by My So-Called Chaos, my other blog Health NOT to Health NUT, but I also co-manage the Chaotic Goddess Swaps page, and am one of many admins on the CFPU Rescue Army (the rescue I volunteer with) page.
+I personally manage a page for my main blog My So-Called Chaos, my other blog Health NOT to Health NUT, but I also co-manage the Chaotic Goddess Swaps page, and am one of many admins on the CFPU Rescue Army (the rescue I volunteer with) page.

 Twitter: Twitter is probably one of my personal favorites for sharing, and for finding things on.
 You can tweet at someone simply by putting an @ in front of their twitter handle.
 It’s really simple and the feed flows really well so there is almost always something new to read and find out, and your tweets can be seen pretty well.